bennylope/django-organizations/docs/custom_usage.rst

 Custom models
 -------------

-I'm not sure exactly what you're trying to do, but there are two basic ways of going about this: one, directly using the Organization model and two, extending it with your own account/group model.

 Let's say you had an Account model in your app, which defined a group account to which multiple users could belong, and also had its own logo, a foreign key to a subscription plan, a website URL, and some descriptive information.
 Also,